Author’s Note –

 Back a few years ago, I wondered who the most famous person might be in the town I lived in.

-We had a few former NFL players who were born here, and a couple who lived here – including a couple of Pro Football Hall of Famers – but the ones who were born here were mostly local legends, and the ones who were great moved out here from elsewhere after their careers ended.
+We had a few former NFL players who were born here, and a couple of others who moved here when their careers ended – including a couple of Pro Football Hall of Famers – but the ones who were born here were mostly local legends, and the ones who were great moved out here from elsewhere after their careers ended.

 The superstar entertainer MC Hammer has lived here for many years, and raised his family here, and he’s always approachable – but Hammer was not born and raised here.
 (Oakland rightfully claims him.)

-We have had a Playboy centerfold (see Miss December 1973) and a lot of great people who were “Tracy Famous,” but aren’t well known a few miles past our city limits.
+We have had a Playboy centerfold (see Miss December 1973) who was born and raised here, and a lot of great people who were “Tracy Famous,” but aren’t well known a few miles past our city limits.

 Then, a short time later, an item in our local Tracy Press’ regular “Twice-Told Tales” column of historical hometown tidbits mentioned that a young man named Rod Lauren, who had grown up here when he was known as Roger Strunk, was starring in a movie that was playing at the Grand Theater downtown … back in 1963.